operasoftware/devopera/tv/_posts/_2014-11-16-opera-tv-store-emulator-4x.md

 ## About the Opera TV Emulator 4.x

-The Opera TV Store Emulator allows web developers to test HTML-based applications for the [Opera TV Store][1]  to see how it will behave under Opera TV Store.
+The Opera TV Store Emulator allows web developers to test HTML-based applications for the [Opera TV Store][1] to see how it will behave in the Opera TV Store.

 [1]: http://www.opera.com/business/tv/store/